Borrell gives EU four weeks to save foreign policy

 Lukashenko

-Back on Belarus, EU states also cannot agree if the draft blacklist of 40 or so names should include Lukashenko, or if they should leave the stick poised over his head for now.
+Meanwhile, EU states also cannot agree if the blacklist of 40 or so names should include Lukashenko, or if they should leave the stick poised over his head for now.

-But Borrell repeated that the EU did not see him as the legitimate ruler because he had "falsified elections", in the same way Europe did not recognise Venezuelan president Nicolás Maduro.
+But Borrell repeated that the EU did not see him as a legitimate ruler because he had "falsified elections", in the same way Europe did not recognise Venezuelan president Nicolás Maduro.

 Blacklists aside, the EU would curb or downgrade high-level meetings with Lukashenko's administration and some member states might shut down their embassies in Minsk, Borrell said.